DietkeSt/ux-ventures/README.md

 <br>

 ### Languages
-- HTML5
-- CSS3
-- Javascript

-### Software
+- HTML5: was used to create the structure and content throughout the website.
+- CSS3: was used to style the code throughout the website.
+- Javascript: was used for opening calendar in a new window, for automatically updating the footer year

+### Frameworks, Libraries & Programs

-- Balsamiq for Wireframe creation
+- Balsamiq: was used for Wireframe creation.
-- Canva for Logo creation and screenshots
+- Canva: was used for Logo creation and screenshots.
+- Codeanywhere: was used for version control and terminal used to push to GitHub.
+- GitHub: is used to store the project code and deployed website.
+- Google Fonts: were used to import "Lato" and "Open Sans" font into style.css file which is used throughout the website.
+- Fone Awesome: was used for all icons used throughout the website.

 <br>